Chain letter

 A chain letter is a message that attempts to convince the recipient to make a number of copies and pass them on to a certain number of recipients.
 The "chain" is an exponentially growing pyramid (a tree graph) that cannot be sustained indefinitely.

-Common methods used in chain letters include emotionally manipulative stories, get-rich-quick pyramid schemes, and the exploitation of superstition to threaten the recipient.
+Common methods used in chain letters include emotionally manipulative stories, get-rich-quick pyramid schemes, and the exploitation of superstition to threaten the recipient with misfortune or promise good luck.
 Originally, chain letters were letters sent by mail; today, chain letters are often sent electronically via email, social network sites, and text messages.

 Types

 There are two main types of chain letter: